deltachat/deltachat-pages/en/help.md

 Apart from that,
-if one chat partner uninstalls Delta Chat, the messages will not get deleted from their device nor their email account.
+if one chat partner uninstalls Delta Chat, the messages will not get deleted from their email account.
 They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).